radekstepan/flare/README.md

 const flare = new Flare(data);
 ```

-See the schema definition in `flare-utils` for how to structure the gates and their conditions.
-Alternatively, see the the test fixtures in this project or the recipes folder.
+See the schema definition in `utils/` for how to structure the gates and their conditions.
+Alternatively, see the the test fixtures in the `main/` project or the `recipes/` folder for examples.

 ### Evaluating Gates